Tropical Storm Cindy forms behind Bret in an early and aggressive start to Atlantic hurricane season

 Emanuel noted that in the entire Atlantic Ocean, not just the tropical Atlantic, it’s not unusual to have storms in June.
 It has happened 34 times — including this year — since 1851, he said.

-Cindy is expected to remain a tropical storm as it heads northeast into open waters.
+Cindy was forecast to remain a tropical storm while heading to the northeast of the Caribbean into the open waters of the Atlantic, before dissipating early in the coming week.

-Meanwhile, Bret brought winds, heavy rain and swells of up to 15 feet (4.5 meters) early Friday to islands in the eastern Caribbean that shut down to prepare for potential landslides and flooding.
-Officials in the French Caribbean island of Martinique said they were searching for four people who apparently were aboard a lifeboat after their catamaran sank during the storm.
+Bret brought winds, heavy rain and swells of up to 15 feet (4.5 meters) to islands in the eastern Caribbean that had shut down to prepare for potential landslides and flooding with its arrival late Thursday.
+Officials in the French Caribbean island of Martinique said that they found four people who were aboard a lifeboat after their catamaran sank during the storm and that they were hospitalized.

-Power outages were reported in St. Vincent and the Grenadines, with at least 130 people seeking protection in government shelters as the storm washed away one home and caused severe damage to several others, according to officials.
+Power outages were reported in St. Lucia and St. Vincent and the Grenadines, with at least 130 people seeking protection in government shelters as the storm washed away one home and caused severe damage to several others, according to officials.

-Ralph Gonsalves, prime minister for St. Vincent and the Grenadines, told NBC Radio, a local station, on Friday that officials are still assessing the damage and are helping those in need.
+Ralph Gonsalves, prime minister for St. Vincent and the Grenadines, told NBC Radio, a local station, on Friday that officials were still assessing the damage and helping those in need.

 “We will respond, as always, with speed,” he said.